RockyMounts MonoRail Review

 The locking hitch pins that are included with the rack are probably the least durable feeling part of the whole package.
 They feel lightweight and plastic-y, not as robust as those that come with other brands.
 Otherwise, we feel good about the overall durability of the MonoRail but it can't match the bombproof all-metal construction of the 1Up USA, or the sturdy design of the Kuat NV 2.0.

-We feel the MonoRail is a solid value for a quality platform hitch rack that comes loaded with features, and we give it our Best Buy Award.
+We feel the MonoRail is a solid value for a quality platform hitch rack that comes loaded with features.
 This rack is solid, user-friendly, fits a large range of tire sizes, and comes with a cable lock and a locking hitch pin.
-This rack costs less and outperforms the Yakima HoldUp, and you're looking at spending quite a bit more to get a rack with better performance and features than the MonoRail.
+This rack costs less and outperforms than many racks that cost more.

 The MonoRail is a quality platform hitch rack from RockyMounts.
-If you don't want to spend a small fortune for a well designed, user-friendly, versatile, and secure bike rack, we think this an excellent option to consider.
-It's slightly less refined than some of the more expensive competition but it still checks all of the boxes and earns our Best Buy Award.
+If you don't want to spend a small fortune on a well-designed, user-friendly, versatile, and secure bike rack, we think this an excellent option to consider.
+It's slightly less refined than some of the more expensive competition but it still checks all of the boxes.

 Other Versions and Accessories